 For donkeys used in tourism, however, this can be a big problem with western tourists often weighing in excess of 100 kilos and often much more!

 In places like Santorini you also have to think about the 600 stairs that the Donkeys need to climb to get from the Port, where they are most often hired, to the town of Fira at the top.
 Then there is also the sweltering heat which can reach mid 30 degrees Celsius ( 86F+) in summer, made even hotter by the reflection from the many white walls and buildings.

 It is ‘probably’ ok for the Donkeys to carry your bags but keep in mind the previous comments.

-Do NOT ride the donkeys.
+Do NOT ride the Donkeys.
 If your children are hell-bent on doing it make sure you hire a Mule for them but think carefully about getting one for yourself.
 If this disappoints the kids you can still interact with them.
-Offer to pay the handler a few Euro just for a pat and a photo and try and remember to sneak an apple or carrot from your cruise ship or hotel as a treat for them.
+Offer to pay the handler a few Euro just for a pat and a photo and perhaps sneak an apple or carrot from your cruise ship or hotel as a treat for them.

 What are other transport options on Santorini?

 Transport at Santorini Port